 Adding Geometry

-For these functions it’s important to keep a correct orientation of meshes:
+For these functions, it’s important to keep the meshes correctly oriented:

-• visually mesh should be pointing towards Z axis (look at the sky);
+• visually, the mesh should be pointing towards the Z axis (look at the sky);

-Correct axes and result on the left, wrong — on the right:
+Correct axes and results on the left, wrong on the right:

 ../_images/axes.png